Sustainability & Circular Economy

 So what were our goals?

-- Limit Waste & the wormery
+• Limit Waste & Create a wormery

 No Mains Water